feross/timidity/README.md

 Play MIDI files in a browser with a simple API.

-**NO OPEN SOURCE LICENSE YET.** If you want to use this, send me an email.
-I'm still figuring out what license to use.

 ## Demo

 This package is used on [BitMidi.com](https://bitmidi.com), the wayback machine for old-school MIDI files!
 Check out some examples here: